iyzico/iyzipay-dotnet/README.md

 Payment payment = Payment.Create(request, options);
 ```
-See other samples under iyzipay-dotnet-sample/Sample/ package.
+See other samples under Iyzipay.Samples project.

 # Testing

-You can run particular sample by passing your credential info to "iyzipay-dotnet-sample/Sample/Sample.cs"
+You can run particular sample by passing your credential info to "Iyzipay.Samples/Sample.cs"

 ### Mock test cards